lhaynes92/KDSCodeathonKivyStarter/README.md

 #### A few last hints:

-- There are a few useful tutorials starting [here](https://kivy.org/docs/tutorials/pong.html#) if you get stuck gettings started.
+- There are a few useful tutorials starting [here](https://kivy.org/docs/tutorials/pong.html#) if you want more jumping off places.
-- There are fairly extensive comments in the code that describe what is happening
+- There are fairly extensive comments in the starter code that describe what is happening as well.
  - In both python and kivy files comments start with the `#` symbol